ILDAnaSoft/ILDDoc/tutorial/gaede_ilcsoft_tutorial.md

 ## using the event display

-### Exercise 4: familiarize yourself with the event display
+### Bonus Exercise: familiarize yourself with the event display
 - visualize only the simulated (digitized)  tracker and calorimeter hits
 - visualize only the final track collection *MarlinTrkTracks*
 - visualize only the final PFO collection *PandoraPFO*